 - Indigenous Data

-Real government recurrent expenditure of around $8.0 billion was allocated to mental health services in 2014-15 (excluding the ACT).
-State and Territory governments made the largest contribution ($5.0 billion, or 62.1 per cent), which includes some Australian Government funds under the National Health Reform Agreement.
-The Australian Government spent $3.0 billion or 37.9 per cent.
+Real government recurrent expenditure of around $8.5 billion was allocated to mental health services in 2015‑16, equivalent to $355 per person in the population.
+State and Territory governments made the largest contribution ($5.4 billion or 63.1 per cent, which includes Australian Government funding under the NHRA), with Australian Government expenditure of $3.1 billion.

-In 2014-15, 1.8 per cent and 9.0 per cent of the total population received State and Territory governments’ specialised mental health services and MBS subsidised mental health services, respectively.
+In 2015-16, 1.8 per cent of the total population received State and Territory governments’ specialised mental health services (including inpatient/admitted care in hospitals, community based ambulatory care and community based residential care) and 9.6 per cent of the total population received MBS/DVA subsidised mental health services.

 Mental health services aim to:

-- when mental health problems and illness do occur, reduce the impact (including the effects of stigma and discrimination), promote recovery and physical health and encourage meaningful participation in society, by providing universal access to services that:
+- when mental health problems and illness do occur, reduce the impact (including the effects of stigma and discrimination), promote recovery and physical health and encourage meaningful participation in society, by providing services that:

 - are high quality, safe and responsive to consumer and carer goals

 - facilitate early detection of mental health issues and mental illness, followed by appropriate intervention